cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - `Nss`: The length in bytes of a shared secret produced by ElementToSharedSecret

-The security requirements for groups used with the frameworks in this document are laid out in {{security-groups}}.
+Groups used with the hybrid KEM framework in this document should be secure with respect to the strong Diffie-Hellman problem (see {{sdh}}).

 ## Pseudorandom Generators {#prgs}